 The solar Investment Tax Credit (ITC) is one of the most important federal policy mechanisms to support the deployment of solar energy in the United States.
-Consistent with the current policy, the IRP assumes the following: solar facilities that commence construction prior to January 1, 2020 will qualify for the full amount of the ITC (i.e., 30 percent); solar facilities that commence construction during 2020, the amount of the ITC will be reduced from 30-percent% to 26 percent; solar facilities that commence construction during 2021, the amount of the ITC will be reduced from 26-percent% to 22 percent; and solar facilities that commence construction in 2022 or thereafter, the amount of the ITC will drop to 10 percent.
+Consistent with the current policy, the IRP assumes the following: solar facilities that commence construction prior to January 1, 2020 will qualify for the full amount of the ITC (i.e., 30 percent); solar facilities that commence construction during 2020, the amount of the ITC will be reduced from 30% to 26 percent; solar facilities that commence construction during 2021, the amount of the ITC will be reduced from 26% to 22 percent;

-35 30 MW was selected as a representative size of a utility scale project.
+&lt;sup>35 30 MW was selected as a representative size of a utility scale project.